manfred-ackermann/sibling-chicken-leg/README.md

 - GitHub expressjs/morgan (http request logger middleware)
 - GitHub visionmedia/jade (robust, elegant, feature rich template engine)

 and last but not least Bootstrap.
+IDE I use is http://c9.io

 That's it ... now let's see how far it get's.